searching-sancaras-ISMIR22/in_search_of_sancaras/README.md

 #### 4.3 Configure

-To configure the pipeline, update the configuration files in `conf/`. in that folder you will find more details on each parameters function.
+To configure the pipeline, update the configuration files in `conf/`.
+In that folder you will find more details on each parameters function.

 #### 4.4 Run